sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 This communication is via clear text by default.
 Follow [Secure Sensu][46] to configure the backend and agent for WebSocket Secure (wss) encrypted communication.

-## Create monitoring events using service checks
+## Create observability events using service checks

 Sensu uses the [publish/subscribe pattern of communication][15], which allows automated registration and deregistration of ephemeral systems.
 At the core of this model are Sensu agent subscriptions.